-- Sufficient rest and relaxation can prevent stress and reduce the chances of your eyebrows falling out due to emotionally-induced telogen effluvium.
+- Sufficient rest and relaxation can prevent stress and reduce the chances of your eyebrows falling out due to telogen effluvium.

 Treatment for Eyebrow Loss

-As previously stated, the most efficient way to treat your thinning eyebrows greatly depends on the reason which caused them to fall out in the first place.
+The most efficient way to treat your thinning eyebrows greatly depends on the reason which caused them to fall out in the first place.
 Thus, depending on your particular condition, your doctor may recommend:

 - Anthralin – a topical medication used efficiently in the treatment of psoriasis.
 However, recent research shows it may also have beneficial effects in the treatment of alopecia areata.

 An eyebrow transplant is a minimally-invasive and virtually pain-free minor surgical intervention.

 It consists of carefully harvesting some strands of hair (normally around 200-400) from the back of your head (or from your healthy eyebrow if only one of them is affected) and transplanting them into the areas where your eyebrow hair is thinning.